Conservation in Flight: A Partnership Saving Condors

 We have also helped to grow Amaru’s Selva Eterna Reserve in the Amazon Rainforest!
 We recently acquired funding obtained through an International Union for Conservation of Nature (IUCN)’s Land Acquisition Fund grant, which will allow for a substantial land expansion for the reserve.

-We purchased two plots of land, totaling almost 155 hectares (nearly 400 acres!), that will support the continued preservation of the Amazon Rainforest from human-caused threats.
+With this grant, we are now able to purchase two plots of land, totaling almost 155 hectares (nearly 400 acres!), that will support the continued preservation of the Amazon Rainforest from human-caused threats.
 The grant also includes funding that will be used to strengthen educational programs on the ground in southern Ecuador.

 We are beyond proud to have a strong presence in the Amazon Rainforest for research and conservation work.
 We are also able to further promote an essential bio-corridor of connectivity between Peru and Ecuador, while expanding protections over one of the most biodiverse areas in the world.